Advanced Advocacy Masterclass

 Damian is a senior commercial and civil barrister and arbitrator based in Auckland and Queenstown.
 Throughout his career Damian has been entrusted with complex and difficult litigation by his clients.
 Since his first jury trial as lead counsel in 1996 he has led numerous High Court trials and appeals including in the Supreme Court.
 Damian’s qualifications include an LLM (Hons) from the University of Cambridge, England; an LLB with First Class Honours; a B.Com; New Zealand’s highest qualification in arbitration (FAMINZ (Arb)); admission to the New York Bar and admissions in Australia and England.

-Rob Latton is a barrister practicing from 48 Shortland Barristers in Auckland.
-He is a practitioner with over 30 years experience in New Zealand and the United Kingdom.
-He commenced practice as a barrister sole in 2016.
-Rob specializes in civil and commercial advice and litigation, and has been involved in extensive estates and trusts work in recent years.
-In particular he has acted for many executors and trustees in claims alleging breaches of duty, as well as challenges to wills and general estate disputes.
+Rob Latton is a barrister practicing from 48 Shortland Barristers, Auckland.
+He is a practitioner with over 30 years’ experience in New Zealand and the United Kingdom.
+Commenced practice as a barrister sole in 2016, Rob specializes in civil and commercial advice and litigation, and has been involved in extensive estates and trusts work in recent years.
+In particular, he has acted for many executors and trustees in claims alleging breaches of duty, as well as challenges to wills and general estate disputes, including Burgess & Another v Monk & Others (No. 6).

 Martin began practising in 2007.
 He has worked in private practice, as in-house counsel and as a Crown Prosecutor.
 These roles have involved a range of clients and cases, from relatively minor disputes to large-scale litigation.
 He joined the independent bar in 2018.
 Access to justice is a particular concern: Martin is a legal aid provider, published CourtKeys.com and wrote Civil Litigation for Non-Lawyers.